Ted Smith (footballer, born 1996): Club career

 Smith began his football career at Southend United, first joining them at twelve years old.
 He previously went "through the fence at Boots & Laces as a 10 and 11-year-old".
-While progressing at the club's youth system, Smith was called up to the first team by Manager Paul Sturrock for a match against Exeter City following the absent of Paul Smith.
+While progressing at the club's youth system, Smith was called up to the first team by Manager Paul Sturrock for a match against Exeter City following the absence of Paul Smith.
 He later appeared as an unused substitute two more times later in the 2012–13 season.